Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Constructing examples with a finite number of tracts and singular values

-To address the situation in $U_k^1$, we need to modify the construction.
-Indeed, as $\chi_k\to 0$, the point $F^{-1}(M_k+2\pi i s(k))$ will tend closer and close to the boundary of $\tilde{T}$.
-However, once $\chi_k$ has been fixed in the construction, we can modify the subdivision of the edges within $U_k$ to ensure that the image of the edge containing $F^{-1}(2\pi i s(k))$ has bounded length (and retaining the property that each edge has $\tau$-length at least $\pi$).
-This easily ensures that the desired property also holds for the final part of the geodesic, assuming again that $p$, and hence $M_k$, was chosen large enough. \end{proof}
+To address the situation in $U_k^1$, we need to modify the partition $\tilde{G}$.
+Indeed, as $\chi_k\to 0$, the point $z_k\defeq F^{-1}(M_k+2\pi i s(k))$ will tend closer and close to the boundary of $\tilde{T}$.
+Hence we can choose the final partition of $\partial U_k^1$ only once the value of $\chi_k$ has been fixed.
+This is done by subdividing the edges of $\tilde{G}$ in $U_k^1$ in such a way that they shrink as they approach $F_k^{-1}(2\pi i s(k))$, up to a length that agrees with $\dist(z_k,\partial U_k^1)$ up to a small universal multiplicative constant (depending on $r_0$).
+This ensures that~\ref{item:Gr0} also holds for the final part of the geodesic.
+If $p$, and hence $M_k$, was chosen large enough, then the $\tau$-length of the resulting edges (whose harmonic measure seen from $z_k$ is bounded from below by a universal constant) is also at least $\pi$.
+The tract $\tilde{T}$ with the resulting partition of $\partial\tilde{T}$ into a graph $G$, then satisfies all of the conditions stated in the proposition. \end{proof}

 As the construction for Theorem~\ref{thm:arclikeexistenceBlog} is used to construct the examples in Theorems~\ref{thm:nonuniform},~\ref{thm:mainarclike},~\ref{thm:nonescapingaccessible} and~\ref{thm:onepointuniform}, all of these can be constructed in class $\classS$ with a single tract, two critical values, no finite asymptotic values, and no critical points of degree greater than $16$ (resp.\ 4 after taking account of the modifications in Remark~\ref{rmk:bishopbound}).